TD-Addon/StandardsValidator/WARNINGS.md

 ### Uses Position instead of PositionCell
 This script uses the `Position` function which can cause issues in Morrowind.exe. `PositionCell` should be used instead.

+### Contains non-standard khajiit check
+NPC scripts can be divided into three categories: scripts that are only applied to Khajiit, scripts that are never applied to Khajiit, and scripts that are sometimes applied to Khajiit.
+Scripts that are only ever applied to Khajiit should set `T_Local_Khajiit` to 1 without doing a race check.
+Scripts that are never applied to Khajiit should not contain the `T_Local_Khajiit` variable at all.
+And scripts that are applied to both Khajiit and non-Khajiit should contain the standardized script snipped that checks for each Khajiit race.

+### Sets T_Local_Khajiit multiple times
+This script doesn't implement the standardized Khajiit script, but does set the variable multiple times.

+### Contains unexpected line set T_Local_Khajiit to X
+This script sets the variable to an unexpected value.

 ## Magic

 ### Uses effect